CLOSER-Cohorts/discovery-customisations/pages/privacy-policy.md

 <h2> Who my personal information will be shared with  </h2>

+<p>Your trust and privacy are very important to us.
+We will never sell or give your personal information to other organisations.</p>

 <p>We do not provide any personal information about users of our website to third parties or other users, unless we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our terms of use and other agreements; or to protect the rights, property, or safety of CLOSER, or others. </p>

-<p>We will never sell or give your personal information to other organisations. </p>

 <h2>How we store your personal information</h2>